SoumyaeCodes/EcomDataVault/data-pipeline/README.md

 **download_data.py:** This code downloads the data from a specified URL, extract the contents and uploads the extracted file to a cloud storage bucket.

-**bucket_connection.py:** This module is responsible for establishes a connection to the Google Cloud Storage bucket using environment variables.
+**bucket_connection.py:** This module is responsible for establishing a connection to the Google Cloud Storage bucket using environment variables.

 **json_to_csv.py:** This module downloads the JSON file from the cloud storage bucket, converts the JSON data to CSV format using pandas and uploads the CSV back to cloud storage.